oxc-project/javascript-parser-in-rust/docs/lexer.md

 Zero cost abstraction indeed!

 :::info
-If you are navigating the source code, searching for a definition is simply looking for `fn function_name`, `struct struct_name`, `enum enum_name` etc.
+When navigating the source code, searching for a definition is simply looking for `fn function_name`, `struct struct_name`, `enum enum_name` etc.
 This is one advantage of having constant grammar in Rust.
 :::